drarunmitra/nfhs-caesarean-paper-data-analysis/README.md

 - **Rural-urban differences** in caesarean delivery patterns
 - **Public vs private sector variations** in C-section practices
 - **Demographic shifts** in C-sections from urban/affluent populations to rural and socioeconomically weaker sections
-- **Spatial clustering patterns** using Local Moran's I analysis
+- **Spatial clustering patterns** using Global and Local spatial autocorrelation analysis

 This research addresses a critical gap in understanding the spatial epidemiology of the C-section epidemic in India and can inform policy decisions and resource allocation for maternal health services.

 ## Data Sources

+Data were obtained from the National Family Health Survey (NFHS), conducted by the International Institute for Population Sciences (IIPS), Mumbai, under the stewardship of the Ministry of Health and Family Welfare (MoHFW), Government of India.

 All data were obtained from the National Family Health Survey (NFHS) website:

 - **NFHS-4 (2015-2016)**: http://rchiips.org/nfhs/factsheet_NFHS-4.shtml
 - **NFHS-5 (2019-2021)**: http://rchiips.org/nfhs/factsheet_NFHS-5.shtml

-District and state-level fact sheets were downloaded as PDF files and data were extracted programmatically using R.
+Spatial boundary files were obtained from publicly available sources and simplified for computational efficiency.

 ## Repository Structure